VPOUR/VPOUR/README.md

 # Hi, I’m @Manu254rce.

-- ⚡ I’m interested in many aspects of programming, including Web development,Data Science, Machine Learning, Mathematical Computation along with how these are applied in the fields of Physics and Astronomy
+- ⚡ I’m interested in many aspects of programming, including Web development, Data Science, Machine Learning, and Mathematical Computation along with how these are applied in the fields of Physics and Astronomy
 - 🐱‍💻I’m currently learning React, Typescript and Firebase, as well as ML languages
 - 🪐I also love art and memes from Reddit